pjq/rpi/README.md

-###Build your IoT on the Raspberry Pi
+### Build your IoT on the Raspberry Pi

-I have bought the Raspberry Pi in the year 2012, almost when the board came to the world.
+I have bought the Raspberry Pi in the year 2012, almost at the time when the mini board came to the world.
 I have used it as media center by installing XMBC/OpenElec, NAS, and also work as one robot to post message to sina weibo and Twitter.
-But somehow I almost retired it, because it's bit slow and I have the new TV box build on Android, and it can meet my requirements.
+But somehow I almost retired it, because it's bit slow and I have the new TV box based on Android, and it can meet my requirements for play video/TV Show.
 And I have bought the Xiaomi Router, it works good, and cover my NAS requirements.

 But the time is changing, the Google has just release the Android Things for development Internet of Things with more convenient tools, SDK, IDE.